 Read More

 And hiking and running and generally anything else your pooch likes to do with you.
 You don't go jogging, hiking or playing in the snow without foot protection, and your dog needs the same consideration against the elements and injury.
-Just as you make sure that your best friend wears his LINK AKC Smart Collar, you should ensure he's got the appropriate dog boots on as well.
+Just as you make sure that your best friend wears his Link smart pet wearable, you should ensure he's got the appropriate dog boots on as well.

 Read More